xianyuntang/simpleocr/Readme.md

 # Simpleocr library
-simpleocr is a traditional chinese OCR python package that based on deep learning method.
+Simpleocr is a traditional chinese OCR python package that based on deep learning method.

 The library consists of text localization and text recognition.